rjfmachado/azuretemplatespecs/README.md

 ## Setup

-1. Create a resource group to target the deployment.
+1. Create a resource group to target the deployment for each environment.

 ``` bash
 az group create --name templateSpecs --location westeurope